The birth of a future ruler of the Tokugawa Clan is wrought with war and despair.

 A twinge shot through her pregnant belly, as she spun on her heels to search the garden.
 There they were.
 Two blue glowing eyes.
 The candle lights of the house shined on the stranger’s visage.
 A rush of adrenaline electrified her and Lady Tokugawa turned to the wall behind and dashed for her Lord’s display of Samurai armor.
 Quickly she grabbed the spear off the wall.
 The Lady held the spear in a fighting stance, with butt held level with her head and the point down, in front of her.

-“Go get Tono Tokugawa, now!”
+“Go get Omo Tokugawa, now!”
 She ordered the shamisen playing servant.
 The servant dashed out through the door at the back of the room.

 Slowly Lady Tokugawa moved forward, holding the spear, like a prowling tiger.
 “Show yourself, yokai!” she yelled at the darkness.

-The silhouette of a man in robes moved from the garden into the candle light.
-His hands held out to his sides and wearing an evil grin. “ Ojosama Tokugawa, I am no yokai.
+The silhouette of a man wearing an amigasa, made of rice straw, with black and white kimono robes moved from the garden into the candle light.
+His hands held out to his sides and wearing an evil grin. “ Josei Tokugawa, I am no yokai.
 I am merely an izado.
 It is a pleasure to finally meet you.”
 He said with a bow.

 “Eizo.”
 Lady Tokugawa growled.
 “You are not welcome here.
 My Lord will meet you on the battlefield tomorrow to end your life.
 Go and enjoy your final hours.”

 Eizo continued to slowly approach her.
 “There is no need for such rudeness.
-I only came to deliver a message to Tono Tokugawa.”
+I only came to deliver a message to Omo Tokugawa.”

 “Deliver it and leave.”

 “Oh, I intend to.”
 Eizo raised his hand to call a second spear from the wall behind her.
-The spear flew to his hand.
+She spun to her left to dodge the flying spear, which the izado caught in his hand.
 He raised it level to his waist, in attack.

 Lady Tokugawa lunged from the deck, swiping Eizo’s spear out of the way, with her own.
 Eizo swung back with his spear, but she was ready with a parry, holding the spear vertical.
 She spun her spear upward, catching Eizo’s spear point with the hook on the end of hers.
 With a small twist and a yank, the Izado’s weapon came loose and clattered to the ground.
 Lady Tokugawa swung her spear in front of her, slashing at Eizo.
 He jumped back to avoid the cut.